 2. Prepare Your Warehouse Before the Cycle Count

-You will also want to ensure that your employees are prepared for a coming cycle count.
-This looks like designating certain products to certain people or teams, explaining what you expect during a cycle count clearly, and providing them with all tools and information necessary to guarantee a successful count.
+Next, prepare your employees for a coming cycle count.
+Designate certain products to assigned teams, explain what you expect during a cycle count clearly, and provide them with all tools and information necessary to guarantee a successful count.

 3. Focus on One Category at a Time

-When you begin your cycle count, be sure to focus on just one category of your inventory at a time.
-For example, if you sell pet products such as foods, toys, clothes, apparatuses, and accessories, you could divide your categories as follows:
+When you begin your cycle count, focus on just one category of your inventory at a time.
+For example, if you sell pet products such as foods, toys, clothes, apparatuses and accessories, you could divide your categories as follows:

-- 1st Quarter: cycle count only food items (i.e. kibble, treats, canned foods)
+- 1st Quarter: Cycle count only food items — i.e. kibble, treats, canned foods, etc.

-By dividing inventory into categories, you’re able to go over everything without running the risk of missing something, fudging numbers, or other inaccuracies.
+By dividing inventory into categories, you can go over everything without running the risk of missing something, fudged numbers, or other inaccuracies.
 A barcode system will also be helpful here as you can locate all similar items within the warehouse and group them together for an even easier cycle count.

 4. Set Up a Pattern to Get Through Your Whole Inventory

 When not doing a cycle count, you must keep your inventory organized at all times to ensure accuracy and ease.
-If inventory is messy, it can make cycle counts nearly impossible, which can take up time and effort that could be used in other areas of your business.
-With the help of software solutions like Finale Inventory’s cloud-based inventory management software, you can make sure that your inventory is always organized even during the offseason.
+If inventory is messy, it can make cycle counts nearly impossible, taking up time and effort that could be used for other business functions.
+With the help of software solutions like Finale Inventory’s cloud-based inventory management software, you can make sure your inventory is always organized, even during the offseason.

 When using inventory cycle counts, be sure to budget for growth.
 Your financial plan will change as you gain more customers and your business and inventory expand.
-Cycle counting is even more important the more inventory you have (because there’s much more to keep track of!), so you want to make sure that you make room in your budget for the future.
+Cycle counting is even more important the more inventory you have — because there’s much more to keep track of — so you want to make sure you make room in your budget for the future.

 7. Always Have a Plan

-Finally, no matter how you do your inventory cycle count, just make sure that you always have a plan in place.
-When it comes to running a business and keeping inventory organized, you have to keep in mind that things can get crazy at the drop of a hat.
-Instead of floundering around, have a plan in place to take care of your quarterly routine so that cycle counts are done and done well no matter what.
-To make things even smoother, have a plan B, C, and D just in case!
+Finally, no matter how you do your inventory cycle count, make sure you always have a plan.
+When running a business and keeping inventory organized, things can get crazy at the drop of a hat.
+Instead of floundering around, have a plan in place to take care of your quarterly routine so you can perform cycle counts accurately and on time.
+To make things even smoother, have a plan B, C and D just in case!